csabapalfi/robust-javascript/README.md

 CDNs can help reduce latency, limiting the risk of connection interruption a bit more.

 Apart from connection interruption the HTTP request for a script might also fail with an error code like 404 or 500.
 This might be trivial but still common.

+### Parsing errors

+A JS parser reads the source code and turns it into abstract syntaxt tree.

+If it encounters a character that is not expected in a certain place, it immediately aborts parsing the current script and throws a `SyntaxError`.

+Simplest cause: typos, use a linter to catch that.

+Another common cause: new JS language features not unterstood by older browsers. (e.g. async-await).
+Be sure to properly transpile your code for your supported browsers.

+### Conflicting scripts

+In ECMAScript, the top-most object is called the global object.
+In the browser, the global object is called `window`.

+`window` contains hundreds of built-in properties, the ECMAScript core objects and most browser APIs.

+`window` also forms the outermost scope for names defined by scripts.

+The global object is a public space shared by browser APIs and all scripts running on a page.

+A script overwriting something on the global object can break another.
+Avoid global names wherever possible.